aejensen/computing-biostat-ucph/README.md

 When you run jobs on cox and markov, the slurm scheduler will automatically parallelize across the servers (see examples below).
-If you an anarchy job on rao, you must write the parallelization yourself (e.g., using parallel:mclapply).
+If you an anarchy job on rao, you must write the parallelization yourself (e.g., using parallel::mclapply).

 Questions and help requests should be posed to those who have tried before.
 You can also get write access to this github repository and